Kalmy8/Obsidian-DS-Base/Programming/Pandas Basics/Pandas Basics (1st lesson).md

 ### Other Data Formats

-While we'll focus primarily on CSV files in our practice, Pandas can also load data from many other formats:
+While we'll focus primarily on CSV files, Pandas can also load data from many other formats:
 1. Excel files: `pd.read_excel('data.xlsx')`
 2. JSON files: `pd.read_json('data.json')`
 3. SQL databases: `pd.read_sql('SELECT * FROM table', connection)`

 ## 2. DataFrame and Series Objects
 ### DataFrame
-A DataFrame is a 2-dimensional labeled data structure.
+A DataFrame is a **2-dimensional labeled data structure**.
 Think of it as an Excel spreadsheet:
 - Columns can have different types (int, float, string, etc.)
 - Both rows and columns have labels/indexes
 - Size-mutable: you can add/remove rows and columns